BENEFITKARMA

 Entity definition

 BenefitKarma is an independent United States platform that helps people understand, estimate, and apply for government benefits.
-We translate complex program rules into plain language and offer free interactive tools, guides, articles, and a 50-state resource directory.
+We translate complex program rules into plain language and offer free interactive tools, guides, articles, and a 51-jurisdiction resource directory covering all 50 states and the District of Columbia.

 Type